Health and Wellbeing

 Keep in touch with the school: On your child’s first day back it can be useful to ask us to give you a call if we’re concerned or to just let you know how your child has been.
 It’s really important that we pass positive messages as well as constructive messages.

 Keep the school informed as times goes on: Let the school know if there are any changes to circumstances at home or if your child seems to be struggling more than usual, this way we can keep a look out for any changes in behaviour as well as be understanding of your child’s circumstances.

 Don’t expect too much: We will let your child ease back into school work, even though we always challenge our students academically, we will accommodate for their loss.
 We will set achievable targets.
-By home and school working together, communicating well, will ease any distress for you and your child, additionally easing pressure they may be feeling around school work.
+By home and school working together and communicating well, we will ease any distress for you and your child, additionally easing pressure they may be feeling around school work.

-You can also contact MEA’s Wellbeing Lead, Ms Evason via the Academy who can offer signposting, guidance and support on wellbeing matters during school hours.
+You can also contact MEA’s Wellbeing Lead via the Academy who can offer signposting, guidance and support on wellbeing matters during school hours.